Habeas corpus: Poland

 In 1430, King Władysław II Jagiełło of Poland granted the Privilege of Jedlnia, which proclaimed, Neminem captivabimus nisi iure victum ("We will not imprison anyone except if convicted by law").
-This revolutionary innovation in civil libertarianism gave Polish citizens due process-style rights that did not exist in any other European country for another 250 years.
+This revolutionary innovation in civil libertarianism gave some Polish citizens due process–style rights.
 Originally, the Privilege of Jedlnia was restricted to the nobility, the szlachta.
 It was extended to cover townsmen in the 1791 Constitution.
-Importantly, social classifications in the Polish–Lithuanian Commonwealth were not as rigid as in other European countries; townspeople and Jews were sometimes ennobled.
+Importantly, social classifications in the Polish–Lithuanian Commonwealth were not as rigid as in other European countries: townspeople and Jews were sometimes ennobled.
 The Privilege of Jedlnia provided broader coverage than many subsequently enacted habeas corpus laws, because Poland's nobility constituted an unusually large percentage of the country's total population, which was Europe's largest.
 As a result, by the 16th century, it was protecting the liberty of between five hundred thousand and a million Poles.

 Roman-Dutch law

 In South Africa and other countries whose legal systems are based on Roman-Dutch law, the interdictum de homine libero exhibendo is the equivalent of the writ of habeas corpus.
 In South Africa, it has been entrenched in the Bill of Rights, which provides in section 35(2)(d) that every detained person has the right to challenge the lawfulness of the detention in person before a court and, if the detention is unlawful, to be released.